guyinatuxedo/new_nightmare/modules/06-bof_shellcode/tamu19_pwn3/readme.md

 ![python3_math](pics/python3_math.png)

-We can also see this offset via looking at the stack layout, and seeing that `input` is stored at offset `0x12e` (although I've noticed doing ghidra on occasion will get this wrong):
+We can also see this offset via looking at the stack layout, and seeing that `input` is stored at offset `0x12e` (although I've noticed ghidra on occasion will get this wrong):

 ![stack_layout](pics/stack_layout.png)